WebQit/docs/oohtml/README.md

 <!-- /BADGES -->

-## Why OOHTML
+## Robust, Web-Native UI Development

-Think an all-new ability to author the UI from modular, reusable parts that maintain a one-way or two-way binding with your JavaScript appliaction - but this time, **altogether based on just native web platform features and none of a framework**!
-OOHTML is that suite of DOM features that provides a native and more convenient way to write modular, reusable, and reactive HTML.
-It comes with all modern UI development paradigms built into the plain old HTML so you can go without a tool.
+Think an all-new ability to author your entire UI from modular, reusable and granularly reactive HTML, letting you maintain a one-way or two-way binding with your JavaScript appliaction - and this time, **altogether based on just native web platform primitives and none of a framework**!
+OOHTML comes with all modern UI development paradigms built into the plain old HTML so you can go without a tool.

-Try handcrafting your HTML, CSS and JavaScript into a powerful UI without writing a line of framework-specific code or dealing with a compile step!

 > **OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) at the Web Platform Incubator Community Group.
 Consider joining the discussion.**